by Dr. C.H. Weaver M.D. updated 9/2021

-High dose stereotactic body radiotherapy (SBRT) for men newly diagnosed prostate cancer appears to result in shorter treatment times, less severe toxicity and excellent cancer control rates.1-6
+High dose stereotactic body radiotherapy (SBRT) treatment of men with newly diagnosed prostate cancer appears to result in shorter treatment times, less severe toxicity and excellent cancer control rates.1-6

-Although prostate tumors generally respond well to radiation therapy, the possibility of radiation exposure to healthy tissue in the genitourinary and gastrointestinal systems can be of concern.
-SBRT is an advanced technique that precisely targets high doses of radiation to the tumor in a small number fractions, simultaneously avoiding surrounding tissue and reducing toxicity to non-cancerous cells.
+Although prostate cancer generally responds well to radiation therapy, the possibility of radiation exposure to healthy tissue in the genitourinary and gastrointestinal systems can be of concern.
+SBRT is an advanced technique that precisely targets high doses of radiation to the cancer in a small number fractions, simultaneously avoiding surrounding tissue and reducing toxicity to non-cancerous cells.

 Men with early stage prostate cancer can currently be treated with surgical prostatectomy, brachytherapy or external beam radiation therapy (EBRT).
 SBRT, a form of EBRT condenses the radiation treatment for prostate cancer into as few as four to five sessions (compared with 20-45 sessions previously).
 The technique has become the standard of care for many non-surgical lung cancer patients, as it limits exposure to the heart and surrounding lungs.
 When treating tumors in the prostate, SBRT avoids the adjacent bladder, sex organs and rectum.